 Do you know what Meyers-Briggs type that friend is?
 Meyers-Briggs Personality Types describe how we take in the world around them and gather information.
 Not sure if you’re an INFJ?
-Take this free Myers Briggs Test to find out!
+Learn more about the Myers Briggs Test to find out!

 What Does INFP Stand For?

-INFP is the rarest personality type, but you certainly know who they are and what they stand for.
+INFJ is the rarest personality type, but you certainly know who they are and what they stand for.
 But what do these letters mean?
-As we talk about what makes an INFP an INFP, let’s break down all of the letters in this personality type: I, N, F, and P.
+As we talk about what makes an INFJ an INFJ, let’s break down all of the letters in this personality type: I, N, F, and J.